FAQs: Frequently Asked Questions

 Q. What should I wear?

 A. That depends on the weather.
-Remember that it is almost always cooler out on the water and there can be a wind-chill effect.
-Even on hot days, you may want to bring a light sweater for evening sails.
-There is little shade on the boat, so be sure to bring a hat on sunny days.
-Be especially mindful that children have appropriate attire and sun protection.
+Remember that it is almost always cooler out on the water and there can be a mild wind-chill effect.
+Even on hot days, you may want to bring a light jacket or sweater.
+There is little shade on the boat, so be sure to wear a hat and sunglasses on sunny days.
+Remember that children need appropriate attire and sun protection.
+For your comfort, we provide cold water and sunscreen.

 Q. Can my kids wear their own life jackets?

-A. The Coast Guard requires that the life jackets used on the boat bear the name of the vessel, so children 12 and under must wear the life vests that we provide.
-We have sizes to fit even the littlest sailor.
+A. We have Coast Guard approved life jackets in sizes to fit even the littlest sailor.
+The Coast Guard requires that the life jackets used on the boat bear the name of the vessel, so all children 12 and under must wear one of our life vests.

 Q. What happens if it rains?

-Q. Would the trip be canceled if it rains?
+Q. Would the trip be canceled if it rains, is too hot or if it is too windy?

-A. It depends on the conditions and whether it is a public sail or a charter.
-The captain can cancel any trip if the weather causes safety concerns.
-If it is just too miserable for passenger comfort, a public sail may be canceled.
-If safety is not an issue, rain will generally not cause us to cancel a charter.
-If a sail is canceled, we try to give passengers as much notice as possible, which is why it is important that you provide a cell phone number when making public sail reservations or chartering the boat.
+A. Safety and passenger comfort are the most important consideration.
+The captain will cancel any trip if the weather causes safety concerns.
+If it is just too miserable for passenger comfort, we will cancel.
+If there is just a slight chance of light rain and if safety is not an issue, we will not cancel a public sail or charter.
+However, if a sail is canceled, we try to give passengers as much notice as possible, which is why it is important that you provide a cell phone number when making public sail reservations or chartering the boat.

 Q. I get seasick easily...

-A. That rarely is a problem where we usually sail.
-Plus, skipjacks were designed to be very stable dredging platforms.
-The Nathan doesn't heel over like round-hulled sailing vessels, so you don't have to worry about hanging over the side, whether to balance out the boat or lose your lunch!
+A. Skipjacks were designed to be very stable dredging platforms.
+The Nathan doesn't heel over like round-hulled sailboats, so you don't have to worry about tippy decks.
+If you are concerned about seasickness, you may want to consider taking something for motion sickness before coming onboard.

 Q. Will we dredge for oysters?